Karkota dynasty: Coins

+History

 Establishment

 Scholars disagree on the specifics of establishment of the Karkotas, though it is held that their establishment followed the rule of the Hunas in the region of Kashmir.

 Kalhana's third book mentions of a Gonanda dynasty (II), which ruled for about 590 years till the establishment of the Karkotas; on cross-vetting with coins and inscriptions, names of some of these rulers are found to correspond with the Alchon Huns, who ruled hundreds of years later.
 Across the first three books, Kalhana reshuffles multiple names, retrofits the same stories, assigns abnormally long reigns, and telescopes some rulers into the past.
 Durlabhavardhana—the founder of the Karkotas—was held to be under the employment of Baladitya, the last ruler of the Gonanda dynasty (II).
 Baladitya had no male heir but a daughter Anaṅgalekhā and did not wish his territory to be annexed by in-laws.
 To avert such a possibility he had her married to Durlabhavardhana, who was from a low caste.
-However, after Baladitya's death, Durlabhavardhana ascended to the throne with help from a minister, and claimed descent from the mythical Naga king Karkotaka, establishing the Karkota Dynasty.
+However, after Baladitya's death, Durlabhavardhana ascended to the throne with help from a minister, and claimed descent from the mythical Naga king Karkotaka, establishing the Karkota dynasty.
 Witzel seems to accept this view.

 Atreyi Biswas however rejects this literal description of the establishment of the Karkota dynasty as fictitious.
 In a critical reading of the Rajatarangini, and taking into account numismatic as well as literary sources, the dates of the Gonanda rulers are adjusted and Biswas deems the first ruler of the Karkota dynasty to be Durlabhaka Pratapaditya, who claimed the throne after defeating Yudhisthira, the last Alchon Hun ruler of Kashmir.
 His father Durlabhavardhana would have been a subordinate king under the-then Huna ruler, Narendraditya Khinkhila.
 Baladitya and his immediate predecessors of the Gonanda dynasty would never have existed at all or were subordinate kings under the Karkotas.
 Ahmad Hasan Dani follows her interpretation in one of his works.
 However, Gudrun Melzer notes that Biswas did not take into account a different chronology proposed by two German historians (Humbach and Göbl), which has since received eminence in Huna studies; scholars have disputed her dating and commentary on Narendraditya Khinkhila.

-Rule

 Durlabhavardhana

 Kalhana assigns a regnal span of thirty-six years from 625 to 661/2.
 He was also known as Prajnaditya and gifted many villages (agraharas) to Brahmins.
 Rajatarangini records no military activity during his reign; assuming Xuanzang to have visited Kashmir twice during his reign, Durlabhavardhana controlled vast swaths of territories including modern day Kashmir, Punjab and Khyber Pakhtunkhwa.